dotenv-vault

 Set environment to check versions against.
 Defaults to development.

-$ npx dotenv-vault versions production
+$ npx dotenv-vault@latest versions production

 FLAGS